nocproject/noc/docs/src/en/admin/internal_metrics.rst

 NSQ client metrics
 ~~~~~~~~~~~~~~~~~~

-The client is NSQused to work with the service queue - NSQD.
+The client is used to work with the service queue - NSQD.
 Used for two options:

 * Subscription ( subscribe) on topic ( topic).
 For new messages